 1. Use existing strengths to meet new expectations

-"Changing roles is like making a pivot in a basketball game," said Ashley Goodall, chief learning officer at business consulting firm Deloitte.
+"Changing roles is like making a pivot in a basketball game," said Ashley Goodall, SVP of leadership and team intelligence at Cisco.
 "You are anchored by your areas of strength, and they don't change as you move.
 But the expectations of you shift as you go in a new direction.
 As you move into a management position, you will be orchestrating the work instead of doing it.
 The trick will be to pay attention to the expectations of your new role and to figure out how to put your strengths to work in different ways."

 Goodall advised identifying your current strengths and building upon them to fulfill the expectations that come with your promotion.
-[5 Simple Ways to Become a Better Leader]
+[Want to be a better leader?
+Try these these simple tips.]

 2. Transparency is key

 As a nonmanagerial employee, you probably didn't have access to a lot of the company information your boss did.
-Now that you're a leader, you'll be a more involved in planning and strategy work, and it's important to keep your team informed about what's going on in the organization as a whole.
+Now that you're a leader, you'll be more involved in planning and strategy work, and it's important to keep your team informed about what's going on in the organization.

 "First-time managers often underestimate the importance of transparency," said David Niu, founder and CEO of employee engagement tool TINYpulse.
 "They often hold information that their team members don't have access to.
 They can avoid being seen as uncommunicative by being willing to share information such as budget, customer feedback and strategic plans.
 Transparency can also help staff better understand their role as part of a bigger picture and thus, feel more connected to the company and team."